 You may find bicycles left on the streets.
-However they are often parked temporarily or left after they get stolen at different places.
+However they are often parked temporarily or left after they get stolen in a different place.
 Therefore please do not take them since they are not yours.

-Theft and Other Crimes (Call the police at the phone number 110)
+Theft and Other Crimes (Call the police on the phone number 110)